GitOffice/cs221-project/README.md

 # cs221-project
-Trying to Approximate English names (or names written with latin characters) with Chinese characters
+Approximate transcription of English names (or names written with Latin characters) into Chinese characters.